Key takeaways

 ButterflyMX Access Control CTA

-How Luxer One package lockers work
+How do Luxer One lockers work?

 A courier delivering to a Luxer One package locker first enters a unique PIN code on the touchscreen of the locker system.
 The courier then types in the name or unit number of the resident receiving the package.